bobvan/micropython-stubs/docs/20_using.md

 ## Configure your IDE (or other tools) where the stubs are located
-the configuration for your IDE or tool set is specific to that IDE or tool, however there will be some commonalities.
+The configuration for your IDE or tool set is specific to that IDE or tool, however there will be some commonalities.
-Most tools will :
+Most tools will
-- Be able to use the stubs if they are located in the active virtual environment
+be able to use the stubs if they are located in the active virtual environment.
-- If not using a `venv` you will need to configure the tool with the location, unless it uses `typings` as the default location.
+If not using a `venv`, you will need to configure the tool with the location of the stubs, often `typings`.
-- can be configured with a python language version.
-MicroPython is based on Python 3.5 with some features from later versions.